Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 The

 Pagan Awareness Coalition was mobilized in the winter of 1990.
-Our
+Our inspiration

-holiday lighting displays on Cleveland’s Public Square.
-These displays included
+came largely from the holiday lighting displays on Cleveland’s Public Square.

-No other religious traditions were included, so a handful of Pagan individuals
+and a Chanukah menorah.
+No other religious traditions were included, so a

-began networking, (or “webworking”, as we like to call
+handful of Pagan individuals began networking, (or “webworking”, as we like to

-it).
+call it).

 We

-organized a meeting, spreading information by word-of-mouth to covens, solitaries, and others who
+organized a meeting, spreading information by word-of-mouth to covens,

-might be interested.
-Among the decisions made at that meeting was that we,
+solitaries, and others who might be interested.
+Among the decisions made at

-too, wanted to celebrate a holiday
+that meeting was that we, too, wanted to celebrate a holiday on the Square.
+As

-on the Square.
-As of June 2000, we have since celebrated 10 Samhains and 4 (?)
+of June 2000, we have since celebrated 10 Samhains and 4 (?)
+Beltanes on Public

-Beltanes on Public Square, attended by as many as 150 pagans, witches, and
+Square, attended by as many as 150

-Yule events have occured as well. >
+as well. >

 The